ALR – SPECIFICATIONS

 - No ancillary endorsements

-- Option 1: Printed Side Seam (print over top of weld) – Maximum clear gap between inside of side seam and edge of insert = 0.2″
+- Option 1: Printed Side Seam (print over top of weld) – Maximum clear gap between the inside of side seam and the edge of insert = 0.2″

-- Option 2: Clear Side Seam (no print on weld) – Envelope printed on one side to prevent clear gap.
-NO clear gap allowed.
+- Option 2: Clear Side Seam (no print on weld) – Envelope printed on one side to prevent a clear gap.
+NO clear gap is allowed.

 What does “Clear Gap” mean?